-The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of 3 months or less from the date of acquisition.
+The District's cash and cash equivalents are considered to be demand deposits and certificate of deposit.

 2. Investments

 Certain investments are valued at fair value as determined by quoted market prices, or by estimated fair values when quoted market prices are not available.
 Standards also provide that certain investments are valued at cost (or amortized cost) when they are of a short-term duration, the rate of return is fixed, and the District intends to hold the investment until maturity.